micmejia/bible-dump/NKJV/1 Samuel/1 Sam 1.md

 For this child I prayed, and the Lord has granted me my petition which I asked of Him.

 ###### 28
-Therefore I also have lent him to the Lord; as long as he lives he shall be [^j]lent to the Lord."
+Therefore I also have lent him to the Lord; as long as he lives he shall be lent to the Lord."
 So they worshiped the Lord there.